-The safety and well-being of all members of our campus community is of great concern to Claflin University (CU).
-Our staff and faculty are dedicated to making the campus a safer place to live, work, and learn.
+The safety and well-being of our campus community are top priorities at Claflin University (CU).
+Our dedicated faculty and staff work tirelessly to create a secure environment where students, faculty, staff, and visitors can live, work, and learn with confidence.

-Claflin University's Department of Public Safety is committed to providing a safe environment for our students, faculty, staff, and guests.
-As a hybrid department of both sworn law enforcement and security officers, the Department of Public Safety embraces the philosophy of "Community Policing," and shares the belief that campus safety and security can only be accomplished through a unified partnership involving the officers, students, faculty and staff and the community at large.
+Claflin University's Department of Public Safety is committed to maintaining a safe campus for everyone.
+As a hybrid department, comprising both sworn law enforcement and security officers, we embrace the philosophy of "Community Policing."
+We believe that ensuring campus safety and security is a collective effort that involves collaboration among officers, students, faculty, staff, and the larger community.